observablehq/framework/docs/getting-started.md

 <span class="blue">└</span>
 </pre>

-Next, you'll be prompted to either create a new project on Observable Cloud, or choose an existing project to deploy to.
+Next, you’ll be prompted to either create a new project on Observable Cloud, or choose an existing project to deploy to.
 For now, go ahead and choose to create a new project.

 <pre data-copy="none">
-<span class="muted">┌</span>  <span class="invert">deploy</span>
+<span class="muted">┌</span>  <span class="invert"> observable deploy </span>
 <span class="muted">│</span>
-<span class="blue">●</span>  You don't have a deploy target configured.
-Let's set that up.
+<span class="blue">●</span>  You don’t have a deploy target configured.
+Let’s set that up.
 <span class="muted">│</span>
 <span class="green">◇</span>  What workspace do you want to deploy to?
 <span class="muted">│  Observable (@observablehq)</span>
 <span class="muted">│</span>
 <span class="blue">◆</span>  What project do you want to deploy to?
 <span class="blue">│</span>  <span class="green">●</span> Create a new project